demetreades/assignment3js-shopping-cart/README.md

 Attributes are the options that needed to be passed into `TShirt` to produce a tshirt object.

-Each attribute has a type property and a price property

-that can be accessed via dot notation
+Each attribute has a type property and a price property that can be accessed via dot notation.

       fabrics.Wool.type  //  'WOOL'